dguglielmi-git/jwt-springboot-kotlin/README.md

 ## Getting Started 🚀

-In order to start using this project, after downloading or have it cloned from the repository, you should configure the database access.
+In order to start using this project, after downloading it or have it cloned from the repository, you should configure the database access.
-In this project, we are using a MySQL DataBase, but in case you need to use another one, you should provide all these configuration into the DataSource.
+In this sample project, we are using a MySQL DataBase, but in case you need to use some other engine, you should provide all the configuration details into the DataSource.

 * [Connecting utilizing DataSourceConfig Bean](#)